UBS Group Analysts Give Fuchs Petrolub (FRA:FPE) a €39.00 Price Target

-Fuchs Petrolub (FRA:FPE) has been given a €39.00 ($45.88) target price by analysts at UBS Group in a report issued on Monday, Borsen Zeitung reports.
-UBS Group’s price target would suggest a potential upside of 29.22% from the stock’s current price.
+Fuchs Petrolub (FRA:FPE) has been given a €39.00 ($45.88) price target by UBS Group in a research report issued to clients and investors on Monday, Borsen Zeitung reports.
+UBS Group’s target price indicates a potential upside of 24.20% from the stock’s current price.

 Fuchs Petrolub SE develops, produces, and sells lubricants and related specialties worldwide.
 It offers engine and gear oils, central hydraulic oils, greases, shock absorber fluids, biodegradable lubricants; service fluids and dry coating products; multi-purpose/long-life, wheel bearing, food grade, and biodegradable greases; greases for plain and roller bearings, extreme temperatures, rail vehicles, machine tools, and central lubricating systems; gear boxes; and assembly pastes and greases in spray cans; slide way, hydraulic, refrigeration, compressor, machine, textile machine, industrial, turbine, and cylinder oils; and biodegradable, open gear, and chain lubricants, as well as release agents.